 The simplest way to clean granite is by making a soap solution by diluting dish detergent with warm water.
 Wipe the surface with a rag or towel dipped in the solution and work your way across the stone countertops using circular motions to ensure an even polish.

 You can also make a cleaning solution with a small amount of ammonia or bleach and warm water.
 Ammonia is better because it’s basic rather than acidic, which is less likely to cause long-term damage to the stone.
 CAUTION: Never mix them together — combining ammonia and bleach produces a deadly toxic gas.

 Talcum Powder / Sodium Bicarbonate (Baking Soda)

 Porous and/or untreated stone can acquire stains over time.
-The best way to remove oily or fatty stains from your stone is to liberally apply talcum powder or a mixture of baking soda and water and leave for a few days.
-These chemicals will draw out the oils in the stain and allow you to wipe them off with a cloth.
+The best way to remove oily or fatty stains is to clean granite with baking soda or talcum powder.
+Liberally apply some powder or a mixture of baking soda and water and leave it to sit for a few days.
+Over time, these chemicals will draw out the oils in the stain and allow you to wipe them off with a cloth.